dougkimmerly/Control4-Playlist-conversion-from-Apple-music/README.md

 of the C4Playlists.xml file

 As it processes it will display messages letting you know each playlist converted.
-"Conversion complete for aClassical.xml.
+"Conversion complete for Classical.xml.
 The Control4 playlist is saved to: C4Playlists.xml"

-Since C4 can only accept a playlist of less than 500 tracks each playlist in C4 will be named as everything in between the "a" and ".xml" with a number appended to it Such as "Classical01" and "Classical02" in the above example.
+Since C4 can only accept a playlist of less than 500 tracks each playlist in C4 will be named as the saved file from Apple Music with a number appended to it Such as "Classical01" and "Classical02" in the above example.
 You can rename the playlist in C4 if you want after import.